 So what are the best rules auctioneers should keep in mind when selling as-is?
 In brief:

 - Allow reasonable open accommodations for previews.

 - Disclose any hazardous or dangerous facts.

-- Expect to be held to any expressions.
+- Expect to be held to any expressions and implications.

 - Accurately represent (don’t misrepresent) the subject property.